nawazhoss/Diocese-Income-Analysis/README.md

 The Church of England regularly publishes a wide range of statistics to support research and decision-making, including:

-- Church attendance statistics
+- 💷 Parish finance statistics
-- Parish finance statistics
+- 📅 Church attendance statistics
 - Ministry statistics
 - Cathedral statistics
 - Energy Footprint Tool and Energy Toolkit